nju-websoft/DSEBench/README.md

 The results for each explainer are stored in the "[./Baselines/Explanation](./Baselines/Explanation)" folder, formatted as: `{case_id: {candidate_dataset_id: {explanaion_type: [0,1,1,0,0], ...}, ...}, ...}`.

-Details of these experiments are provided in the corresponding sections of our paper.
+The complete evaluation results are available in [./Baselines/evaluation_results.md](./Baselines/evaluation_results.md).
+For detailed experimental setups and analysis, please refer to the corresponding section in our paper.

 Below is an example of how to load and process the retrieval results from the `./Baselines/Explanation/FeatureAblation/BM25_result.json` file: